 Challeng e number Detail of challenge 1 Low attainment upon entry to the school.
 Teacher assessments and the accompanying data suggests that historically our disadvantaged learners often start school behind their peers in respect to academic achievement and levels of development.
 This 'late start' can often mean that disadvantaged pupils are constantly trying to catch up with their peers.
 2 Gaps in learning / attaining age related expectations following the pandemic.
-Assessments and observations following on from school closures and lockdowns reveal that disadvantaged pupils have gaps in their learning, particularly in relation to key skills eg age related spellings, multiplication tables.
+Assessments and observations following on from school closures and lockdowns have revealed that disadvantaged pupils have gaps in their learning, particularly in relation to key skills eg age related spellings, multiplication tables, and this has continued following the pandemic for those children in KS2.
 These have resulted in some pupils falling behind age related expectations in Maths and English.
 3 Oracy.
 Data from children's entry at school, coupled with teacher observations and conversations with pupils, has revealed that many of our pupils lack basic oracy skills; poor grammar in speech; struggling to use new or technical vocabulary.
 This has become more evident following lockdowns, when children have spent large amounts of time not in school.
 4 Children understanding what they have learnt, and why.
 Discussions with our pupils have shown that they often struggle to link areas of learning, or articulate why they have learnt something.
 This then links to disadvantaged children finding it difficult to identify what they need to do next in order to improve their learning, including understanding feedback from teachers.
 5 Attendance and punctuality.
 Attendance data shows that on average, that of disadvantaged pupils is lower than their peers.
 Consistent absenteeism negatively affects these children's progress in school.
 6 Access to learning resources and experiences.
-Discussions with children and monitoring of home learning, both in and out of lockdowns, has revealed that our disadvantaged learners often do not engage with home learning or have access to resources to help them with their learning at home.
-Resources that are sent home are not used.
-Many disadvantaged pupils also have not experienced aspects of life that might be seen as integral to their learning (eg visiting particular places, or taking part in certain events outside of school).
-Club attendance by children in receipt of PP has historically been significantly lower than that of their peers.
+Many disadvantaged pupils have not experienced aspects of life that might be seen as integral to their learning (eg visiting particular places, or taking part in certain events outside of school).
+Club attendance, and take up of music lessons, by children in receipt of PP has historically been significantly lower than that of their peers.
 7 Early reading.
 Assessments and discussions with pupils have shown that our disadvantaged learners often struggle to engage with reading at an early age, and subsequently they find it difficult to master the use of phonics.
 This can have a negative effect upon their ability to read fluently and access all parts of the curriculum independently.
 8 Being aspirational.
 Conversations with pupils and observations from staff have revealed that our disadvantaged pupils often lack aspiration in terms of what they can do, and what they might go on to do.
 This might also include certain experiences and events outside of school.